Ultimate Guide to Blockchain Technology

 - Blockchain can be used for crowdfunding where people donating can easily track if they are donations have been put to correct use.

 - Securing personal identities online is one of the biggest drawbacks of current online systems.
 Blockchain can be used to distribute this data in a way that it becomes secure and there is no central point of hacking.

-- People can store records pertaining to their achievements academically and professionally on blockchain and share with other people like prospective employers or loan managers.
-As it is on blockchain, the other party can easily verify the authenticity of information.
+- People can store records pertaining to their achievements academically and professionally on blockchain and share them with other people like prospective employers or loan managers.
+As it is on the blockchain, the other party can easily verify the authenticity of the information.

-- Data that should be in public domain, like land title deeds, stock market value, etc. can be securely put on blockchain so that anyone can access and view them.
+- Data that should be in the public domain, like land title deeds, stock market value, etc. can be securely put on the blockchain so that anyone can access and view them.